Switch2Logic/first-fabric-network-setup/README.md

 5. Getting peers to join the channel.

 # Solutions
 I solved most of these issues by learning docker from a book called Master Docker.
-This is a must read will really clear up some miss conceptions.
-Docker Containers Currently, I feel like an idiot for struggling with these simple concepts.
+I solved most of these issues by learning docker from a book called Master Docker.
 Understanding docker lets you actually get on with learning Hyperledger Fabric itself.

 # Steps
 Step1: Create Docker Swarm